Fermentation Time For Wine

 On the other hand, a longer fermentation time can lead to a wine with more depth, complexity, and structure.
 The extended contact between the grape skins and the juice allows for greater extraction of compounds, resulting in bolder red wines with robust tannins and intricate flavor profiles.
 Some of my most memorable wine experiences have involved savoring full-bodied reds that have undergone a prolonged fermentation process.

-See also Can You Freeze Red Wine
+See also Do You Have To Refrigerate Wine

 Personal Reflections